-The first item is what I do not recommend in most of the cases.
+The first item is what I do not recommend in most cases.
 The first item will disable cross highlighting/filtering by default.
 With selecting the first option, the main functionality of Power BI, which is cross highlighting/filtering will not work by default.
 Cross-highlighting/filtering means that, when you click on a visual, other visuals will be either filtered or highlighted.
 This feature is what makes the Power BI an interactive visualization tool.
 The option for removing it for most of the cases is not useful.
 However, if you have some visuals that don’t need to interact with each other, enabling this option will reduce the number of queries sent to the database.

-The second option, however, is beneficial, especially if you have multi-select slicers.
+The second and third options, however, are beneficial, especially if you have multi-select slicers and filters.
 When you choose this option, then your filters or slicers will have an Apply button on them.
 Changes will not apply until you click on the apply button, and then all queries will be sent to the database.
 This option is highly recommended when you have a multi-selection slicer or filter.
 You can even choose to have one single Apply button for the entire Filter pane, which can be very helpful in query reduction.

 Limited Power Query

-If you use a transformation which is not supported, you’ll get an error message that says “This step results in a query that is not supported in DirectQuery mode.”
+If you use a transformation that is not supported, you’ll get an error message that says “This step results in a query that is not supported in DirectQuery mode.”